hythm7/Pakku/README.md

 </pre>

 Can you guess what they do?
-A full list is [here](https://github.com/hythm7/Pakku/blob/main/lib/Grammar/Pakku/Common.rakumod),You can add you favourite ones too if you like.
+A full list is [here](https://github.com/hythm7/Pakku/blob/main/lib/Grammar/Pakku/Common.rakumod),you can add you favourite ones too if you like.

 CONFIGURATION
 =============
-All options can be set in command line or in the config file <b>pakku.cnf</b> in installtion dir.
-Config file example is provided below:
+All options can be set in command line or in the config file <b>pakku.cnf</b> ｢`~/.pakku/pakku.cnf`｣.
+The only needed config is `<recman>` source, otherwise you will be able to install local distributions only.

+Config file example:

 <pre>
 ### pakku Config